 Centre for Learning, Teaching and Technology

-The Centre for Learning, Teaching and Technology (LTTC) is an academic and professional support unit at the University.
-LTTC is committed to enhance student learning outcomes by applying information technology to support the development of learning and teaching, and the improvement and innovation of assessment at the University.
+The Centre for Learning, Teaching and Technology (LTTC) is an academic and professional supporting unit at the University.
+LTTC is committed to enhance student learning outcomes by applying digital technology to support the development of e-Learning and digital competency, innovation of learning and teaching, and the improvement and innovation of assessment at the University.

-LTTC offers various workshops on e-Learning and ePortfolio building to students.
-To support students' self-learning of diverse and latest e-Learning platforms, various web-based user guides have been developed for students' reference.
+LTTC offers various workshops on e-Learning and digital competency development, and ePortfolio building to students.
+The Centre also co-organises workshops with faculties and departments on the use of other e-Learning tools and related pedagogical strategies in support of the University's implementation of E-Learning and Digital Competency Strategy.
+To support students' self-learning of diverse and latest e-Learning platforms, various online user guides have been developed for students' reference.

-Besides, LTTC administrates a self-assessment questionnaire for measuring students' self-perceived achievement on Generic Intended Learning Outcomes (GILOs).
-Students who have completed the questionnaire will receive an individual report and will be encouraged to write a reflection based on the report as well as a learning plan for improving their GILOs through ePortfolios.
-LTTC also offers blended learning courses to students to demonstrate how to connect GILOs to their learning at the University.
+Besides, LTTC administers a self-assessment questionnaire for measuring students' self-perceived achievement on Generic Intended Learning Outcomes (GILOs).
+Students will receive an individual report which helps them to write reflection and set learning goals through ePortfolios.
+LTTC also provides insights for students to connect GILOs to their learning and teaching.

 Computing and Multimedia Facilities

 The Office of the Chief Information Officer (OCIO) supports the University’s teaching and research by maintaining a robust computing environment.
 The University has implemented a fibre-optic 10-Gbps network that covers all academic and administrative buildings and extends to the staff quarters and student halls.
 In addition, wireless network covers most of the Tai Po campus and the Tseung Kwan O Study Centre.
-On these two campuses there are around 1,050 well-equipped computers (including 900 desktop computers and 150 notebooks) for student use.
-Through our Office, students can access a great variety of multimedia equipment and software packages for teaching and learning purposes.
+Most of the application services are provided via The Portal that serves as a one-stop shop for self-service information and 7x24 support for students.
+The Office also supports the online Learning Management System for e-Learning, in conjunction with LTTC.
+Through the Office, students can access well-equipped computers, a great variety of multimedia equipment and software packages for learning and teaching purposes.

-The EdUHK Library comprises the Mong Man Wai Library on Tai Po Campus and the Tseung Kwan O Study Centre Learning Commons in Tseung Kwan O, and offers a full range of print and online information resources and services.
+The EdUHK Library comprises the Mong Man Wai Library on Tai Po Campus and the Tseung Kwan O Study Centre Library in Tseung Kwan O, and offers a full range of print and online information resources and services.

-The Mong Man Wai Library and the Tseung Kwan O Study Centre Learning Commons occupy a total floor area of 8,300 square meters and provide study places for over 1,400 readers.
+The Mong Man Wai Library and the Tseung Kwan O Study Centre Library occupy a total floor area of 8,300 square meters and provide study places for some 1,400 readers.
 The Library is committed to supporting e-learning on both desktop and mobile platforms.
-In addition to regular IT hardware, state-of-the-art learning facilities such as 24-hour study and discussion areas with presentation equipment, 3D and large-format printers, HD and 4K video viewing and production equipment are provided at the Library.
+In addition to regular IT hardware, state-of-the-art learning facilities such as 24-hour study and discussion areas with presentation equipment, video-conferencing facilities, 3D and large-format printers, drones, professional and consumer level 360 cameras, 3D/4K video viewing and production equipment, as well as other facilities supporting AR/VR production are provided at the Library.
 The Library also houses one of the most comprehensive collections on education and complementary disciplines in the Asia-Pacific region.
 It also has a strong coverage on humanities and social sciences.
 Other than print materials, we have acquired and developed a substantial collection of electronic resources, and most of them are available online.
 In addition to borrowing books and media items from the Library, undergraduate and Postgraduate Diploma in Education (PGDE) students are entitled to request books or journal articles that are available elsewhere through the Library’s Inter-library Loan and Document Delivery services.
-Books can be requested and borrowed from the other seven UGC-funded university libraries via Hong Kong Academic Library Link (HKALL), and copies of journal articles can be requested via the JULAC RAPID document delivery service.
+Books can be requested and borrowed from the other seven UGC-funded university libraries via Hong Kong Academic Library Link (HKALL), and copies of journal articles and book chapters can be requested via the JULAC RAPID document delivery service.
 PGDE and final-year undergraduate students can also request books or journal articles not found at the Library from other local non-UGC academic libraries or even from our overseas partner libraries.
 Undergraduate and PGDE students of all years enrolled in UGC-funded programmes can also apply online for a JULAC Library Card to gain access to other UGC-funded university libraries.